marsha-t/42-Piscine/c05/08_the_ten_queens/README.md

 <details>
 <summary><h3>Approach 1: Identify solutions iteratively</h3></summary>

+Before we start coding, let's think through this puzzle: In a correct solution, there will only be one queen in each column as well as only one queen in each row.
+Since we will represent the queens on a chess board using an array, we have already narrowed candidate solutions down to one queen per column.

 This <a href=ft_ten_queens_puzzle_v1.c>approach</a> identifies the various (724 to be exact) solutions to the Ten Queens Puzzle iteratively, without the use of recursion.
 The assignment specified the use of recursion but I found this solution to be more intuitive (at least for now).
 From this solution, I built the next solution (<a href=ft_ten_queens_puzzle_v2>Approach 2</a>) based on recursion.